-- Designate the non-motorized trail system described in the proposed action which includes, hiking, equestrian, and biking trails. - Construct the proposed hiking, equestrian, biking, and trails listed in the proposed action. - Maintain all trails listed in the proposed action. - Construct an official parking area on the eastside of the buttes; Buttes East Trailhead. - Install a CXT toilet at the Buttes East Trailhead. - Install adequate trail related signs throughout the region discussed in the proposed action. - Close trails that are not included as the official trails described in the proposed action. - Create an official map of the designated trail system and make it available to the public.
+- Designate the non-motorized trail system described in the proposed action which includes, hiking, equestrian, and biking trails. - Construct the proposed hiking, equestrian, and biking trails listed in the proposed action. - Maintain all trails listed in the proposed action. - Construct an official parking area at the Buttes East Trailhead located on the eastside of the buttes. - Install a CXT toilet at the Buttes East Trailhead. - Install adequate trail related signs throughout the region discussed in the proposed action. - Close trails that are not included as the official trails described in the proposed action. - Create an official map of the designated trail system and make it available to the public.